-What is the procedure for evaluating the applications?
+What is the procedure for evaluating the proposals?

-All complete and accepted applications will be read and evaluated by the Undergraduate Research Council (URC).
-URC will assess the applications based upon the application criteria and rank the proposals based upon quality.
+All complete and accepted proposals will be read and evaluated by the Undergraduate Research Council (URC).
+URC will assess the proposals based upon the proposal criteria and rank the proposals based upon quality.
 From this information, URC will decide which proposals will be funded.

-What feedback will I receive if my application is not funded?
+What feedback will I receive if my proposal is not funded?

-If your proposal is considered by the URC but not funded, you will receive the rankings in each of the six categories listed in the rubric and an indication of how the application could have been improved.
+If your proposal is considered by the URC but not funded, you will receive general feedback and an indication of how the proposal could have been improved.

-Here are some common reasons that can contribute to an application not being funded:
+Here are some common reasons that can contribute to an proposal not being funded:

 What are the commitments/dates if my proposal is accepted?

-All scholars are expected to participate in (dates below are tentative):
+All scholars (and mentors where noted) are expected to participate in (dates below are tentative):

-What is the format I should use for my application?
+What is the format I should use for my proposal?

 Can one faculty member submit two different proposals each with a different student?

-No, this program is designed to be a one on one intensive experience with a faculty member.
+No, two full-time Student Summer Scholars proposals will not be accepted.
+This program is designed to be a one-on-one intensive experience with a faculty member.
 Having two projects, even if related, would distract from this goal.
-Further, as this program becomes more competitive the Undergraduate Research Council wants as many faculty members and students to have the opportunity to obtain support through the Student Summer Scholars program.

 Can two different faculty members submit two different proposals each with a different student?
 That is, could two faculty and two students form a research or creative team and obtain funding?

-Yes, however there must be two different complete proposals and the responsibilities of the student, goals of the project must differ between the applications.
-Each application will be treated independently and they should not refer to each other in a substantial way.
-No preferences will be given to such a pair of applications.
+Yes, however they must be two different, complete proposals.
+The responsibilities of the student, and goals of the project must differ between the proposals.
+Each proposal will be treated independently and they should not refer to each other in a substantial way.
+No preferences will be given to such a pair of proposals.

 Can two different faculty members submit a single proposal with a single student?